 Tips for Making German Potato Salad

 - Scrub the potatoes well before boiling them.
-Quarter the potatoes into equal sizes for even cooking.
+Cut potatoes into slices or at least quarter the potatoes into equal sizes for even cooking.

 - Salt the water before adding the potatoes, as this will flavor them from the inside out.

 - Start your potatoes off cold water before bringing them to a boil.
 If you put potatoes directly into boiling water, the outsides will cook immediately and the insides may take longer, resulting in potato salad that could have some hard and soft pieces.

 - After the potatoes are cooked and drained, let them cool and dry for a bit.
 The tender potatoes should still be slightly warm, this will allow them to absorb the dressing better.

 - Make sure that the large skillet is off of the burner before adding the vinegar.
 This helps prevent the mixture from potentially bubbling up and making a mess or burning you.
 Once the vinegar has been added, you can return to the pan to the burner and add the rest of the vinaigrette ingredients.

 Make Sure to Gently toss the bacon vinaigrette dressing over the potatoes and bacon in a large bowl or you will end up with mushy potatoes.

 Top off this hot German potato salad recipe with some fresh herbs, such as diced chives, diced fresh parsley,

 The German Potato Salad keeps very well in the refrigerator for a few days.
 All it needs is a gentle warming before setting it on the table.
 Often, at our house, this is made the day before a family gathering and just warmed the day of.
 This is one of those side dishes that everyone looks forward to enjoying; it is a family favorite.